About the Integrative Medicine Program: Free complementary therapy

 I believe that in the near future we will be integrating the best in medicine, science and technology, with the best in nature and the healing arts.
 We will be supporting people’s beliefs, intentions, intuition, their inner healing tendencies and the power of the human spirit to promote well being, even when there is no known medical cure.

-What are we doing at San Diego Cancer Center and San Diego Research Institute?
+What are we doing at UC San Diego and San Diego Research Institute?

-At San Diego Cancer Center, through the nonprofit San Diego Research Institute, we have integrative programs available to patients because we firmly believe in their effectiveness.
+At UC San Diego Health System, through the nonprofit San Diego Research Institute, we have integrative programs available to patients because we firmly believe in their effectiveness.
 These approaches not only make people feel better and improve their quality of life, but can also impact their response to medical therapy and very likely improve their prognosis.

 Our team plans to demonstrate the crucial role that an “optimal healing environment” has on patients’ outcomes.
 We will record the effect that different healing arts have on patients undergoing therapy for cancer.
 These would include mind-body techniques, massage, yoga, meditation, acupuncture, nutrition, etc.